Oracle (NYSE:ORCL) PT Set at $80.00 by Jefferies Financial Group

-Oracle (NYSE:ORCL – Get Rating) received a $80.00 price objective from Jefferies Financial Group in a report released on Tuesday, Borsen Zeitung reports.
-Jefferies Financial Group’s price objective indicates a potential upside of 8.36% from the company’s current price.
+Oracle (NYSE:ORCL – Get Rating) has been assigned a $80.00 price objective by stock analysts at Jefferies Financial Group in a report released on Monday, Borsen Zeitung reports.
+Jefferies Financial Group’s target price would indicate a potential upside of 4.37% from the stock’s current price.

-Other research analysts have also recently issued research reports about the company.
-Morgan Stanley boosted their price target on Oracle from $88.00 to $90.00 and gave the stock an “equal weight” rating in a research note on Wednesday, July 20th.
+A number of other brokerages have also weighed in on ORCL.
+Monness Crespi & Hardt cut their price objective on Oracle from $126.00 to $113.00 and set a “buy” rating for the company in a research report on Tuesday, June 14th.
+Deutsche Bank Aktiengesellschaft set a $110.00 price objective on Oracle in a research note on Monday, June 20th.
 Exane BNP Paribas upgraded Oracle from a “neutral” rating to an “outperform” rating in a research report on Wednesday, June 29th.
-JPMorgan Chase & Co. set a $82.00 price target on Oracle in a research note on Thursday, June 16th.
-BNP Paribas raised shares of Oracle from a “neutral” rating to an “outperform” rating and set a $90.00 price objective on the stock in a report on Wednesday, June 29th.
-Finally, The Goldman Sachs Group restated a “sell” rating and issued a $75.00 price objective on shares of Oracle in a research note on Monday, June 27th.
-Two analysts have rated the stock with a sell rating, fourteen have given a hold rating and ten have assigned a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $89.77.
+JPMorgan Chase & Co. set a $82.00 price target on shares of Oracle in a research report on Thursday, June 16th.
+Finally, Citigroup set a $81.00 price objective on shares of Oracle in a research note on Monday, June 20th.
+Two research analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $89.77.

 Institutional Inflows and Outflows